day8/re-com/README.md

 NOTE: Because the figwheel step is an infinite loop and it starts the server required to display the demo, the demo page will not show when initially launched.
 Simply refresh the page once the compile has finished.

-You can run the tests with this commmand:
+You can run the tests with this command:

 ```
 lein run-test